IFAKA/tmux-opencode-status/README.md

 # tmux-opencode-status

-Monitor all your OpenCode/Claude Code sessions at a glance directly in your tmux status bar.
+Monitor all your OpenCode/Claude Code sessions at a glance - **directly in your tmux window tabs**.

 ## Features

+- **Window-Based Display:** Each tmux window shows its OpenCode state icon right in the tab name
 - **Visual State Indicators:** See which OpenCode sessions are idle, busy, waiting for input, or errored
-- **At-a-Glance Monitoring:** No need to split terminals or switch panes to check session status
+- **At-a-Glance Monitoring:** No need to switch windows to check session status
-- **One-Line Display:** Compact, information-dense status bar integration
+- **One-Window Philosophy:** Perfect for users who prefer multiple windows over split panes
 - **Customizable:** Configure icons, colors, and display format to match your style
 - **Lightweight:** Pure Bash, no dependencies, minimal performance impact
+- **Two Display Modes:** Window-based (recommended) or status bar (legacy)

 ## States